 4. Killing time

 Granted, Facebook is a famed time-killer.
 But the problem is, at least for someone like me who has only a couple of hundred friends, there’s only so much time you can spend on there before everything is old news.
-You might have a couple of new posts each hour, but it’s not going to cut it if you’re waiting at the Doctors for over an hour or just trying to avoid doing work in general (note: this does not apply to me as my work is social media).
+You might have a couple of new posts each hour, but it’s not going to cut it if you’re waiting at the Doctor for over an hour or just trying to avoid doing work in general (note: this does not apply to me as my work is social media).
 Twitter, on the other hand, provides endless entertainment.
 You can’t keep up with your feed on here – whether you log back in after ten minutes or an hour, you’ll have a stack of new content to peruse, share, comment on or just enjoy.
-You can find out what is happening on the other side of the world, or on the latest episode of The Simpsons.
+You can find out what is happening on the other side of the world or on the latest episode of The Simpsons.
 The possibilities are endless.

 Not everyone wants anonymity, but for those people who want to exert their opinions without getting any backlash or getting fired, Twitter is great for staying anonymous.
 That is, of course, if you choose to create a Twitter handle that isn’t your name.
 Facebook doesn’t allow this, and even if you contravene their rules and create a fake profile, you’ll find it harder to find relevant people who care what you have to say.
-LinkedIn is even less likely to allow this as what is the point in being anonymous on a professional network?
-On Twitter you can be completely anonymous, tweet about everything and everyone you want and granted you don’t tell anyone (and don’t do anything illegal) nobody ever has to know who you are.
+LinkedIn is even less likely to allow this, as what is the point of being anonymous on a professional network?
+On Twitter, you can be completely anonymous, tweet about everything and everyone you want and granted you don’t tell anyone (and don’t do anything illegal), nobody ever has to know who you are.
 In a world where people are getting sacked or ruining relationships from social media faux pas, a bit of anonymity might be just what the doctor ordered.